Cosmic shear nulling as a geometrical cosmological probe: Methodology and sensitivity to cosmological parameters and systematics: Low-redshift galaxy binning scheme

 To ensure that the nulled lensing kernel $\BNT{w}_a(z)$ and the galaxy distribution $n_{a-3}(z)$ meet the $10\%$ threshold, we define two key redshifts:

 1. The redshift $z_{\BNT{w}}(a)$, defined as the redshift below which the nulled lensing kernel $\BNT{w}_a(z)$ remains less than $10\%$ of its maximum value.
 Specifically, we require

 where we take $0.2$ as an approximated common maximum value across all nulled lensing kernels.
-Additionally, $z_{\BNT{w}}(a)$ is chosen on the left of the curve, avoiding the higher redshift region where the kernel drops below $10\%$ again.
+Additionally, $z_{\BNT{w}}(a)$ is chosen on the left of the curve, avoiding the higher-redshift region where the kernel drops below $10\%$ again.

 2. The photometric redshift $z_{\rm g}(a-3)$, defined as the redshift where the galaxy bin is cut to ensure that the galaxy number density $n_{a-3}$ is sufficiently small at $z_{\BNT{w}}(a)$ and higher redshifts.
 Specifically, we require